sbnguah/MedStatsBook/_book/Receiver-Operating-Characteristic.md

 cut.off <- c(28, 42, 44, 46, 47, 49, 50, 51, 61)
 ```

-From these cut-offs we generate the categories from the length of the babies
+From these cut-offs, we generate the categories from the length of the babies
 and tabulate the resultant categorical variable.